r-nirmana/Auto-Tracking-System-for-FSO-communication/README.md

-the transmission and reception of optical signals for designing reliable and efficient communication systems.In this intern period I have studied about FSO communication system,Worked on designing an Auto tracking system for FSO Communication and further desingned an Application interface for the Auto tracking system.
+the transmission and reception of optical signals for designing reliable and efficient communication systems.In this intern period I have studied about FSO communication system,Worked on designing an Auto tracking system for FSO Communication and further desingned a small mobile application for the Auto tracking system.